akash95189/Zomato-Case-Study/README.md

 ## Project Overview

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
+This project is an end-to-end data analysis solution designed to extract delivery insights from Zomato an online food delivery firms data.
 We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.

 ---
 ## Project Steps